Radio Morphing: Fast computation of inclined air shower radio emission: Radio Morphing Performances

-The right-hand panel of Fig.~\ref{fig:RMperf_vs_E} shows the distribution of $\delta$ for the three azimuth angles tested in our simulations.
+The right-hand panel of Fig.~\ref{fig:RMperf_vs_E} shows the distribution of $\delta$ for the three azimuth angles tested in our simulations, restricting to showers with primary energy above $2\, \rm EeV$.
 We observe a slight azimuth-dependent bias, as the distributions are not exactly centered on $\delta =0$, the largest deviations being observed for $\varphi = 0^\circ$.
-This effect is still under investigation, but is probably related to the fact that showers with smaller geomagnetic angles, typically for $\varphi = 0^\circ$ at the Dunhuang location, experience less coherence loss and therefore produce stronger radio emission after correction from the $\sin{\alpha}$ effect~\cite{chiche2024PhRvL.132w1001C, Ammerman2023JCAP...08..015A}.
-However, our scaling of radio emission with the zenith angle shown in Fig.~\ref{fig:zenith_scaling}, which incorporates the coherence loss effects, relies on an average fit for all azimuth angles and therefore does not account for the azimuth-dependent effect.
-This will be corrected in further Radio Morphing implementations.
+This effect is still under investigation.
+We hypothesize that the scaling of the radio emission with zenith angle shown in Fig.~\ref{fig:zenith_scaling} is in fact azimuth-dependent.
+Showers with smaller geomagnetic angles — for instance $\varphi = 0^\circ$ at the Dunhuang site — experience reduced coherence losses and therefore yield stronger radio emission than showers with larger geomagnetic angles~\cite{chiche2024PhRvL.132w1001C, Ammerman2023JCAP...08..015A}.
+The current zenith-angle scaling implemented in Radio Morphing, which accounts for coherence loss effects, effectively represents an average over all azimuth angles.
+This limitation can be addressed by extending the reference library to include showers covering a range of azimuth angles, or by introducing an azimuth-dependent zenith-angle scaling.
+Such improvements will be implemented in future developments of the method.

 In Fig.~\ref{fig:omega_scaling}, we show the mean (crosses) and standard deviation (shaded area) of $\delta$ as a function of the antenna angular deviation from the shower axis, $\omega$.
 The mean relative differences between ZHAireS and Radio Morphing remain roughly constant across antenna positions, which indicates that there is no significant bias related to the antenna positions.
 The standard deviations are also constant at large $\omega$, but a significant increase appears around $\omega = 0.6^{\circ}$, i.e., near the Cherenkov angle.
 This effect is mainly due to the reduced performance of the radio signal interpolation at the Cherenkov angle, where the spatial variations of the radio signal amplitude are stronger.
 This feature could be improved by using reference ZHAireS simulations with an even denser antenna grid close to the Cherenkov angle.